 Two lecture and four laboratory hours per week.
+Credit: Four semester hours.

 GS 2810 SPECIAL PROBLEMS IN GUNSMITHING

 Prerequisite: Approval of the Program chair and Academic Affairs Office.

 This course is designed specifically for special seminars, special studies, special interests, and other special projects/events/activities related to Gunsmithing.
 May be taken more than once.
 Credit varies from one to four hours.